Language Model (LM) Invoker

 Initialization and Invoking

 Let’s jump into a basic example using OpenAILMInvoker.
-We’ll ask the model a simple question and print the response.
+We’ll ask the model a simple question and print the output.

 import asyncio